marcj/npm-local-development/README.md

 ```

 You see that observable is indeed a `Observable` instance, but not from your `rxjs`
-package, but from the one in `node_modules/other-package/node_modules/rxjs`, which leads to horrible
+package, but from the one in `node_modules/other-package/node_modules/rxjs`, which leads to horrible errors that are not
-errors that are not at all obvious.
-This tool fixes that - if (and only IF) you list `rxjs` in `other-package`'s
+at all obvious.
+This tool fixes that if you list `rxjs` in `other-package`'s `devDependencies` (and optionally in peerDependencies).
-`peerDependencies` as you should (additionally to `devDependencies` so your IDE and
-test scripts still work).

 #### 3. Symlinks are not automatically synced in WebStorm

-WebStorm does not resolve immediately changes made to the target behind symlinks and caches
+WebStorm does not resolve immediately changes made to the target behind symlinks and caches the "old" state.
+Using real
-the "old" state.
-Using real files instead, the WebStorm IDE sees immediate changes.
+files instead, the WebStorm IDE sees immediate changes.